danieldelpercio/flask-rest/README.md

 # flask-rest
 An app to experiment with a REST API in flask.
+I built an API to add cities and update their current weather based on a response from the openweather API.
+Future goals for the project could be creating historical data for these queries and perhaps create metrics based on historical data - average temp etc. Also a good opportunity to work with swagger.

 To run:
 ## CMD